qmk/qmk_firmware/docs/newbs_getting_started.md

  * The firmware size is fine - 26356/28672 (2316 bytes free)
 ```

-## 5. Configure Your Build Environment (Optional)

-You can configure your build environment to set the defaults and make working with QMK less tedious.
-Let's do that now!

-Most people new to QMK only have 1 keyboard.
-You can set this keyboard as your default with the `qmk config` command.
-For example, to set your default keyboard to `clueboard/66/rev4`:

-    qmk config user.keyboard=clueboard/66/rev4

-You can also set your default keymap name.
-Most people use their GitHub username here, and we recommend that you do too.

-    qmk config user.keymap=<github_username>

-The keyboard can now be compiled without arguments using the following command after creating your keymap in the next section:

-    qmk compile

 # Creating Your Keymap

 You are now ready to create your own personal keymap!
 Move on to [Building Your First Firmware](newbs_building_firmware.md) for that.